awslabs/aws-mobile-appsync-sdk-js/OFFLINE_HELPERS.md

 ```

 ### Parameters
-- `subscriptionQuery: CacheUpdateQuery` - The GraphQL subscription DocumentNode or CacheUpdateQuery
+- `mutation: DocumentNode` - A DocumentNode for the GraphQL mutation
-- `cacheUpdateQuery: CacheUpdateQuery` - The query for which the result needs to be updated
+- `cacheUpdateQuery: CacheUpdatesOptions` - The queries for which the result needs to be updated
+- `typename: string` - Type name of the result of your mutation (__typename from your GraphQL schema)
-- (Optional) `idField: string`
+- (Optional) `idField: string` - Name of the field used to uniquely identify your records
 - (Optional) `operationType: CacheOperationTypes` - One of `'auto'`, `'add'`, `'remove'`, `'update'`.
 - Returns `React.Component` - A react HOC with a prop named after the graphql mutation (e.g. `this.props.addTodo`)